 After the menopause, women don't produce oestrogen from their ovaries.
-But they still produce a small amount by using an enzyme called aromatase which turns other sex hormone called androgens into oestrogen.
+But they still produce a small amount by using an enzyme called aromatase.
+This turns other sex hormones called androgens into oestrogen.
 This change happens mainly in fatty tissue, muscle and the skin.
 Letrozole is a type of drug called an aromatase inhibitor.
-It blocks aromatase so that it can't change the androgen into oestrogen.
+It blocks aromatase so that it can't change androgens into oestrogen.

 You should take the right dose, not more or less.

 Talk to your healthcare team before you stop taking or miss a dose of a cancer drug.